+- 7. Do one of the following: - If already installed, verify the existing installation paths and change if necessary.

+NOTE: If Tomcat already has HTTPS installed, skip to Step 12.

-- 5. Do one of the following: - If already installed, verify the existing installation paths. - If not installed, select the Install Java or Install Apache Tomcat or both check boxes and follow the instructions.
-This example uses the existing installations.
-If following the installation guide, Java is installed in Installing DiveLine on page 23, and Tomcat in Installing DivePort on page 36. - 6.
-Click Next.
+• If not installed, select the Install Java or Install Apache Tomcat or both check boxes and follow the instructions.
+If following the installation guide, Java is installed in Installing DiveLine on page 24, and Tomcat in Installing DivePort on page 38.